jnozzi/cocoadev.com/markdown/CppSharedPtrInCocoa.md

 For me, Objective-C (and Microsoft .NET and Borland's Delphi on Windows) is nothing more than the latest funky way to build user interfaces.
 Write real code in good C++ using templates, the STL, and only the minimum of pointer logic and polymorphism.

 ----
 You seriously need to explain this sentiment.
 First you say that shared_ptr will bite you in the ass, then say that Cocoa's reference counting scheme is poor.
 I agree with the latter, which is why I propose using shared_ptr!
 Please tell me your alternative!
 The above code is working VERY well for me and I no longer have to worry about retain counts going wild (at least in my obj-c++ code).
-For the record, boost's shared pointer reference counting is being used NOT cocoa's, so if you confuse the two then you could be in trouble (but not necessarily). (writing a template specialization that uses cocoa's reference count is pretty easy if this distinction confuses you, or if it becomes inconvenient {I can think of a few fringe cases [well they are fringe to me!]} <I swear, no more parenthesis!>). -General/JeremyJurksztowicz
+For the record, boost's shared pointer reference counting is being used NOT cocoa's, so if you confuse the two then you could be in trouble (but not necessarily). (writing a template specialization that uses cocoa's reference count is pretty easy if this distinction confuses you, or if it becomes inconvenient {I can think of a few fringe cases [well they are fringe to me!]} <I swear, no more parenthesis!>). -JeremyJurksztowicz

 ----